Patient capital

 The source of capital may be philanthropy, investment capital, or some combination of the two.
 Patient capital is not a grant, it is an investment intended to return its principal plus (often below market-rate) interest.
 It does not seek to maximize financial returns to investors; it seeks to maximize social impact and to catalyze the creation of markets to combat poverty.
 On the spectrum of capital available to both non-profits and for-profits, patient capital sits between traditional venture capital and traditional philanthropy, between development aid and foreign direct investment.

-Thomas Friedman of the New York Times describes patient capital as having "all the discipline of venture capital – demanding a return, and therefore rigor in how it is deployed – but expecting a return that is more in the 5 to 10 percent range, rather than the 35 percent that venture capitalists look for."
-Jacqueline Novogratz of Acumen adds: patient capital "takes the best of the markets as well as philanthropy and aid.
+Thomas Friedman of The New York Times describes patient capital as having "all the discipline of venture capital – demanding a return, and therefore rigor in how it is deployed – but expecting a return that is more in the 5 to 10 percent range, rather than the 35 percent that venture capitalists look for."
+Jacqueline Novogratz of Acumen adds that patient capital "takes the best of the markets as well as philanthropy and aid.
 Patient capital is money invested in entrepreneurs building companies and organizations that solve tough problems like healthcare, water, housing, alternative energy."

 The success of the platform company business model is in large part due to patient capital, as investors are prepared to accept long periods without profit in the hopes that the platform company obtains a dominant market position.